Tarunpreet12/webdev-singh-Tarunpreet/README.md

 My name is Tarunpreet Singh.
 I am a grad student pursuing my masters in computer science. this is my last semester.
 I have approximately 3 years of experience a little more than 2 years beofre my masters and 8 months on my co-op.

-# some projects I worked on are as follows:
+# My projects
+# Helmuth Labs
-Helmuth Labs •	Developed an automated system for Marine and Environmental Science Researchers around the world using Python, HTML/CSS and MySQL to fetch the logged data from last 20 years in queried form.
+•	Developed an automated system for Marine and Environmental Science Researchers around the world using Python, HTML/CSS and MySQL to fetch the logged data from last 20 years in queried form.

 # Web Crawler & Small Search Engine
 •	Developed the web crawler using Python and elastic search.
 The crawler crawls the links within links of a particular webpage till it reaches certain depth.
 Search Engine was information retrieval system and index of web pages (CACM Corpus).
 The output of this search engine is a list of documents ranked for the given set of queries as input.